centrifugal/centrifuge/README.md

 	// inside handler must be synchronized since it will be called concurrently from
 	// different goroutines (belonging to different client connections).
 This is also
 	// true for other event handlers.
-	node.OnConnect(func(c *centrifuge.Client) {
+	node.OnConnect(func(client *centrifuge.Client) {
-		// In our example transport will always be Websocket but it can also be SockJS. transportName := c.Transport().Name()
+		// In our example transport will always be Websocket but it can also be SockJS. transportName := client.Transport().Name()
-		// In our example clients connect with JSON protocol but it can also be Protobuf. transportProto := c.Transport().Protocol()
+		// In our example clients connect with JSON protocol but it can also be Protobuf. transportProto := client.Transport().Protocol()
-		log.Printf("client connected via %s (%s)", transportName, transportProto) })
+		log.Printf("client connected via %s (%s)", transportName, transportProto)

 		// Set SubscribeHandler to react on every channel subscription attempt
 		// initiated by client.
 Here you can theoretically return an error or
 		// disconnect client from server if needed.
 But now we just accept
 		// all subscriptions to all channels.
 In real life you may use a more
 		// complex permission check here.
-	node.OnSubscribe(func(c *centrifuge.Client, e centrifuge.SubscribeEvent) (centrifuge.SubscribeReply, error) {
+		client.OnSubscribe(func(e centrifuge.SubscribeEvent, cb centrifuge.SubscribeCallback) {
 			log.Printf("client subscribes on channel %s", e.Channel)
-		return centrifuge.SubscribeReply{}, nil
+			cb(centrifuge.SubscribeReply{}, nil)
 		})

 		// By default, clients can not publish messages into channels.
 By setting
 		// PublishHandler we tell Centrifuge that publish from client side is possible.
 		// Now each time client calls publish method this handler will be called and
 		// you have a possibility to validate publication request before message will
 		// be published into channel and reach active subscribers.
 In our simple chat
-	// app we allow everyone to publish into any channel. node.OnPublish(func(c *centrifuge.Client, e centrifuge.PublishEvent) (centrifuge.PublishReply, error) {
+		// app we allow everyone to publish into any channel. client.OnPublish(func(e centrifuge.PublishEvent, cb centrifuge.PublishCallback) {
 			log.Printf("client publishes into channel %s: %s", e.Channel, string(e.Data))
-		return centrifuge.PublishReply{}, nil
+			cb(centrifuge.PublishReply{}, nil)
 		})

-	// Set Disconnect handler to react on client disconnect events. node.OnDisconnect(func(c *centrifuge.Client, e centrifuge.DisconnectEvent) {
+		// Set Disconnect handler to react on client disconnect events. client.OnDisconnect(func(e centrifuge.DisconnectEvent) {
 			log.Printf("client disconnected")
+		})
 	})

 	// Run node.
 This method does not block.